 This chapter is divided into three parts:

-Part One explores the concept of fiscal sponsorship, illustrating its key attributes, debunking some common misperceptions, and exploring why projects may want to consider fiscal sponsorship.
+Part One explores the concept of fiscal sponsorship, illustrating its key attributes, debunking some common misperceptions, and exploring why you may want to consider fiscal sponsorship.

 The Varieties of Fiscal Sponsorship

-Part Two examines the predominant models of fiscal sponsorship and examine their relative advantages and disadvantages.
+Part Two examines the predominant models of fiscal sponsorship and their relative advantages and disadvantages.

 The Mechanics of Fiscal Sponsorship